Yahya-96/MyDevops/Git/Git Workflow.md

 # Git Workflow

-In order to familiarise myself with the Git Workflow and understand the benefits of Git, i was tasked to the following:
+In order to familiarise myself with the Git Workflow and understand the benefits of Git, i was tasked with the following:

 - Create a feature branch
 - Make improvements to my BASH scripts